 Discover just some of the top activities you can do whilst on a holiday to India.

-Agra Fort, often referred to as the Red Fort, is the former imperial residence of the Mughal Dynasty located in Agra, India, but it can be more accurately described as a walled city.
-It contains a maze of buildings that form a city within a city, including vast underground sections.
+Agra Fort, often referred to as the Red Fort, is the former imperial residence of the Mughal Dynasty located in Agra, India, though it is more accurately described as a walled city.
+It contains a labyrinth of buildings that create a city within a city, including extensive underground sections.

-During our visit, we entered Agra Fort through the Amar Singh Gate.
-Lying on the banks of the Yamuna River, the balconies of Agra Fort give clear views of the Taj Mahal which is about 2.5kms in the distance.
-It is rumoured that Shah Jahan died in a marble tower overlooking the Taj Mahal, the monument he had built in honour of his beloved wife Mumtaz Mahal.
+Visitors typically enter Agra Fort through the Amar Singh Gate.
+Situated along the banks of the Yamuna River, the fort's balconies offer clear views of the Taj Mahal, approximately 2.5 kilometres away.
+It is said that Shah Jahan spent his final days in a marble tower within the fort, gazing upon the Taj Mahal, the mausoleum he commissioned in memory of his beloved wife, Mumtaz Mahal.

 Near Agra lies the stunning city of Fatehpur Sikri.
-This red sandstone palace complex was built by Emperor Akbar in 1569, in honour of the great saint Sheikh Asalim Christi who prophesied the heirless Akbar with the birth of three sons.
-Fatehpur Sikri was occupied as the capital of the Mughal Empire for 14 years but it eventually became deserted mainly due to the scarcity of water.
+This red sandstone palace complex was built by Emperor Akbar in 1569, in honour of the great saint Sheikh Asalim Christi, who prophesied the birth of Akbar’s three sons.
+Fatehpur Sikri served as the capital of the Mughal Empire for 14 years but was eventually abandoned, primarily due to water scarcity.

-A former hunting ground for the Maharajas of Jaipur before India’s independence, home to ancient forts and one of the ideal places in India to go on safari to see the elusive Tiger.
-Ranthambore National Park is one of the finest tiger reserves in the country under Project Tiger.
+Once the hunting grounds of the Maharajas of Jaipur, Ranthambore National Park is now one of the best places in India to spot the elusive Bengal tiger, amidst ancient forts and lush landscapes.
+Ranthambore is one of the finest tiger reserves in the country under Project Tiger.
 Tigers roam freely here along with other exotic wildlife.

 The 10th Century Ranthambore Fort and the Ganesh Mandir Temple are amongst other landmarks available to see here.
 So, while you’re searching for tigers, you can sightsee as well.
-Visit Ranthambore National Park on Travel Department’s holiday to India’s Golden Triangle.
+Enjoy this incredible experience on Travel Department’s India’s Golden Triangle: Taj Mahal & Ranthambore Safari holiday.

 A rickshaw ride is an exhilarating and unique way to explore the sights and sounds of Delhi.
 Wind through the labyrinth of lanes of the “moonlight place” glimpsing at tiny shops with spices and trinkets, watching everyday life around you.